UPD: This post was edited and updated in February 2025.

 - A forever-free plan with 3 profiles

-- Built-in free proxies right in the browser
+- Built-in free and paid proxies right in the browser

 - Mobile app and web version with cloud-based profile launching